Budget Deficits and How to Reduce Them

 The consequences aren't immediate.
 Creditors are satisfied because they know they will get paid.
 Elected officials keep promising constituents more benefits, services, and tax cuts.
 Telling them they will get less from the government would be political suicide.
 As a result, most presidents increased the budget deficit.

 It becomes a self-defeating loop, as countries take on new debt to repay their old debt.
 Interest rates on the new debt skyrockets.
 It becomes ever more expensive for countries to roll over debt.
 If it continues long enough, a country may default on its debt.
 That's what caused the Greek debt crisis in 2009.

 For most of its history, the U.S. budget deficit remained below 3 percent of GDP.
 It exceeded that ratio to finance wars and during recessions.
 Once the wars and recessions ended, the deficit-to-GDP ratio returned to typical levels.

-The United States is different.
-During the 2008 financial crisis, the dollar's value strengthened by 22 percent when compared to the euro.
-That's because the dollar is a safe haven investment.
+Also during the 2008 financial crisis, the dollar's value strengthened by 22 percent when compared to the euro.
+Investors consider the dollar to be a safe haven investment.
 The dollar rose again in 2010 as a result of the eurozone debt crisis.

 As the dollar's value rises, interest rates fall.
 That's why U.S. legislators didn't have to worry about rising Treasury note yields, even as the debt doubled.